Pint-sized but powerful, the Mek Mini gaming desktop is smaller than a laptop

 At CES 2019 we've seen super thin laptops, laptops with impossibly slim bezels and big-but-thin laptops.
 We've even seen desktop hardware crammed into a laptop.
 So why not a desktop gaming PC that's smaller than a laptop?

 Enter the Mek Mini -- a $1,500 gaming powerhouse that measures roughly 10 by 10 by 5 inches.
-It's smaller than a 12-pack of beer and, having cradled it in my arms, I'd estimate that it weighs around 6 or 7 pounds.
+It's smaller than a 12-pack of beer and, having cradled it in my arms, I'd estimate that it weighs around 6 or 7 pounds (about 3 kg).

 All that hardware generates a lot of heat, and keeping things cool in the Mek Mini's small footprint required a fair amount of engineering.
 The case has 270 degrees of ventilation, with air intakes on the sides and at the bottom, as well as exhaust vents on the top and the rear, to ensure sufficient flow.